andrelohmann/silverstripe-framework-fixes/README.md

  * Andre Lohmann (Nickname: andrelohmann)
   <lohmann dot andre at googlemail dot com>

+## Requirements

+Silverstripe 3.2.0-rc1

 ## Introduction

 This repository includes Fixes for the current Version of the Silverstripe Framework Module.

-Current stable Version is: 3.1.13
+Current Version is: 3.2.0-rc1

 ## Installation

 overwrite silverstripe frameworkfolder with the frameworkfolder from this repository.

 ### Notice
- * After each Update, set the new Tag
+This repository uses the git flow paradigm.
+After each release cycle, do not forget to push tags, master and develop to the remote origin
 ```
-git tag -a v1.2.3.4 -m 'Version 1.2.3.4'
+git push --tags
+git push origin develop
-git push -u origin v1.2.3.4
+git push origin master
 ```
- * Also update the requirements in andrelohmann/silverstripe-apptemplate